storj/docs/Vanguard-Release-Setup-Instructions.md

 1) Click on the link you received in the Vanguard invitation email.
 This will navigate you to the Mars Satellite account creation page where you can create your account.
 Once you create an account you will recive an account activate email to confirm it.

-2) In the Satellite console, begin by creating a project.
+2) In the Satellite web interface, begin by creating a project.
 Click New Project in the top right corner and fill in the project name and description.

 3) Create an API key for your project on the API Keys page.
 You will need to create an API key to configure your Uplink or use our library.
 *__NOTE:__ API keys are unique to one project, but each project can have multiple API keys.*